Which city is cheaper, Charleston or Fort Lauderdale?

 Shopping is a popular activity when visiting Fort Lauderdale.
 For interesting local boutiques head to Las Olas Boulevard and for name brand stores you'll want to visit Sawgrass Mills Mall.

-Charleston offers lots of family activities.
-The area has a number of family friendly activities like carriage rides and boat rides.
+Charleston is a family-friendly coastal city.
+The city has a number of family-friendly activities like carriage rides and boat rides.
+There's also an aquarium, a waterfront park, and many kid-friendly museums.
 The nearby beaches also make it a wonderful place to visit with kids.

-Fort Lauderdale and Charleston both fun destinations for a couple.
+Fort Lauderdale and Charleston both world-class destinations for a couple.

 Charleston makes for a terrific place to visit as a couple.
 This beautiful city is one of the most popular wedding destinations in America.
 It's a very romantic setting with beautiful hotels and bed and breakfasts that are perfect for couples on their honeymoon or looking for a romantic setting.

-Fort Lauderdale and Charleston both are comparable when exploring on foot.
+Fort Lauderdale and Charleston both are great when exploring on foot.

 Fort Lauderdale is very walkable.
 It is one of the most walkable Florida communities with a boardwalk and several pedestrian areas that are fun to wander around.